Research

 Traders in the Kalshi event contract markets are believers in the standard monetary policy transmission channels rather than the ‘Fed Information Effects.’
 We use novel high-frequency data to identify this effect.

-Binary Event Contracts Macro Expectations Fed Policy Inflation Expectations
+Keywords: Binary Event Contracts, Macro Expectations, Fed Policy, Inflation Expectations

-Recently, I've started to dive into the details in the Chinese financial markets and analyze how the trends of ESG Investing, (de-)globalization and governments' industrial policies impact asset prices and capital markets.
+Recently, I've started to dive into Chinese financial markets, and analyze how the trends of ESG Investing, (de-)globalization and governments' industrial policies impact asset prices and capital markets.

 6. Globalization, ESG Investing and Emerging Market Cost of Capital